Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Vertex Connectivity.md

+#### Vertex Connectivity
+The vertex connectivity of a graph G is the minimum number of vertices we can delete to disconnect G.

 In graph theory, a k-vertex-connected graph is a connected graph that remains connected even after the removal of any set of fewer than k vertices.

 **Formal Definition:**